 In general, if you can wear the t-shirt with workout pants it should not be worn to the office.
 T-shirts with sleeves are preferable under suits (versus tank tops or shells) because they a) allow you to take off your suit jacket, even in the most conservative of offices, and b) help you extend the number of times your suit can go without being drycleaned.
 They’re also easier to throw in your regular laundry, without getting the shirt itself drycleaned.
 For my $.02, they can be an appropriate choice for interviews and big meetings (court appearances, etc) but note that not everyone feels this way.
 If you’re wearing a simple t-shirt, be careful with your underpinnings — your bra should not show through the shirt at all, either in terms of the pattern on the bra or the texture of the bra (such as lace).
 I’m a big fan of “t-shirt bras” for most office wear!
 (Pictured: Theory’s Juin shirt, a perennial reader favorite.)

 Fancier t-shirts: In an ideal world, the t-shirt would be a bit fancy — perhaps it’s made of a stretchy silk jersey (or even a silk knit), perhaps it has a button at the base of your neck, perhaps it has an interesting, blouse-like pattern.
 In general, you may want to avoid shirts with rhinestones or beading — not only are they unacceptable for most conservative offices, but the weight of the beads or stones invariably makes the shirts heavy, affects the way they hang (a scoopneck with beads can be almost obscene), and be difficult to launder.
-You should be on the lookout for t-shirts like this at any number of places, from bargain spots like Old Navy and Target, to the usual suspects like Ann Taylor, J.Crew, and Banana Republic, to even online spots like Zappos and Amazon.
-I’ve even worn patterned t-shirts from unusual spots such as Armani Exchange and Urban Outfitters to the office.
+You should be on the lookout for t-shirts like this at any number of places, from bargain spots like Old Navy and Target, to the usual suspects like Ann Taylor, J.Crew, and Banana Republic, to online spots like Zappos and Amazon.
+I’ve even worn patterned t-shirts from surprising spots such as Armani Exchange and Urban Outfitters to the office.

 Plain t-shirts.
 Sometimes basic, solid-colored t-shirts are just what the doctor ordered.
 They can be great for days when you want a bottom layer to make laundering easier (such as beneath a dryclean item such as a cashmere sweater or a suit jacket) but don’t plan on showing it off.
 They also can be great for days when you want to put the focus on accessories, and wear a statement necklace or a colorful scarf with your blazer or suit instead.
 Readers have noted the following brands as being great.
 Where the shirt may be available in other sizes I’ve marked it as P (petites), T (talls), and X (plus sizes):